issa-project/issa-pipeline/pipeline/README.md

 After pre-processing metadata (which would be different for each use case scenario) the following output is generated:
 - metadata TSV file
 - metadata text (titles, abstracts) JSON according to the [schema](../doc/ISSA_json_schema.txt)
-- files containing PDF URLs to be used in the next step
+- <id>.url files containing PDF URLs to be used in the next step
 - (optionally) TSV files with descriptors URIs and labels also for training the indexing models

 Scripts are provided in directory [metadata](./metadata/).

 ### Full text extraction
 Typically, document repositories contain text of title and possibly abstract of a document in the metadata.
 For some use cases that may be enough to annotate a document.
 In this case this step can be skipped.
 In other cases an attempt to extract the text from PDF of a document is necessary.
-We use [Grobid](https://grobid.readthedocs.io/en/latest/Introduction/) machine learning library for extracting, parsing and re-structuring raw documents.
+We use [GROBID (2008-2022)](https://github.com/kermitt2/grobid) machine learning library for extracting, parsing and re-structuring raw documents.

-NB: The text extraction is not always possible.
-For example, if a PDF file is a scan of a document.

-NB: The extracted text is not always "clean" and can contain misaligned and missing parts of a text.
-To compensate for this, if title and/or abstract are available from the metadata they can be coalesced with extracted text into one JSON document.

 On this step for each PDF URL file created from the metadata:
 - download PDF